Tokelau: Religion

 Tokelau is predominantly Christian with majority belonging to either Congregational Christian Church (Ekalehia Fakalapotopotoga Kelihiano Tokelau) or Roman Catholic.

-In 2016, 50.4% of responents belonged to Congregational Christian Church, 38.7% were Roman Catholic, 5.9% were Presbyterian, 4.2% were other Christian and 0.8% were unspecified.
+In 2016, 50.4% of respondents belonged to Congregational Christian Church, 38.7% were Roman Catholic, 5.9% were Presbyterian, 4.2% were other Christian and 0.8% were unspecified.
 Majority of resident population of Atafu (78.3%) and Fakaofo (62.7%) identified as Congregational Christians.
 While the majority of residents in Nukunonu (81.8%) identified as Roman Catholic.